ooosaretin/google-search-cypress/README.md

-To create a clear and informative README file for your GitHub repository containing the video screenshot recording of the Google Search Cypress Tools Automated Test, here’s a structured outline with explanations for each section.
-You can adjust the details based on your project specifics:

----

 # Google Search Cypress Tools Automated Test

 This repository contains an automated test suite for Google Search using Cypress, along with a video and screenshot recording of the test execution.
 The test checks the functionality of Google Search and ensures that the page behaves as expected.